About KBPS Sports

 Students have always come from all over the city to be KBPS sportscasters.
 Here is a list of just a few of those who have passed through the program over the years: Phil Knight (Nike); Hal Childs (went on to become General Manager of the Golden State Warriors and New York Knicks of the NBA); Art Eckman (broadcaster of the Portland Beavers, Oregon State University, San Francisco Giants of MLB, and was one of the first sportscasters ever hired at ESPN); Ron Ross (broadcaster of the Portland Winterhawks for over 20 years, also worked for the Eugene Emeralds and commercial radio in Portland); Steve Brandon (Sports Editor of the Portland Tribune and long-time Portland sports writer); Doug Binder (sports writer for The Oregonian); Richard Washington (may have been a standout basketball player on the court at Benson High School, UCLA, and eventually the NBA, but also worked football games from behind the mic during high school); Kevin Flink (former KBPS classroom teacher and former KBPS Operations Manager) is still actively involved in the Portland sports community as a public address announcer, working with the Portland Timbers, Portland State University, local high schools, the PIL, and the OSAA.

 On 7/18/2014, Harrison Brown was able to talk with AC Green.
 Click here to listen.

 Click the MP3 below to hear what it sounds like to be part of the KBPS sportscaster team.
-This is Harrison Brown and Dylan Berichon with play-by-play of the final minutes of a Benson vs. Madison boys basketball game.
-Benson vs. MadisonDylan Berichon and AJ Hall setting up for a Benson vs. Franklin basketball gameHere is video of a 2014 Jefferson vs. Churchill boys basketball game synchronized with KBPS Radio audio.Here is a parent video of a Roosevelt vs. Madison girls basketball game synchronized with KBPS Radio audio.
+This is Harrison Brown and Dylan Berichon with play-by-play of the final minutes of the Benson vs. Madison (now McDaniel) boys basketball game.
+Benson vs. MadisonDylan Berichon and AJ Hall prepare for a Benson vs. Franklin basketball gameHere is video footage of the 2014 Jefferson vs. Churchill boys basketball game synchronized with KBPS Radio audio.Here is a parent video of a Roosevelt vs. Madison girls basketball game synchronized with KBPS Radio audio.